-Dana has a Masters of Education in Early Childhood and Elementary Education and over 17 years of classroom experience in both independent and public schools.
-She served as a coordinator for over 15 years in the Creating Landscapes Summer Program at Allegheny College where she founded the Novice Program.
-At Allegheny College she designed and implemented a third-year education course and supervised students in the college field experience.
-She founded The Learning Center School in 2011.
-Dana dances through life with her three children Max, Adaline, and Gus, and her husband Scott.
+Dana has a Masters of Education in Early Childhood and Elementary Education and over 20 years of classroom experience in both independent and public schools.
+She first worked as a teaching artist in Pennsylvania and Ohio teaching creative movement.
+At Allegheny College she designed and implemented a third-year education course and supervised students in their college field experience.
+She served as coordinator for over 15 years in the Creating Landscapes Summer Program on the Allegheny Campus where she founded the Novice Program.
+In 2011, with the help of many, she founded The Creating Landscapes Learning Center School.
+She is continually inspired by the enthusiasm and commitment from the families in our growing learning community.
+Dana dances through life with her three children Maxwell, Adaline, and August and her husband Scott.

 Emily studied English and Early Childhood Education at Kent State University, where she spent several years teaching at the Child Development Center lab school.
 She has ten years of experience working with young children.
 Emily and her children, Cooper and Willow, have been involved in the Summer Landscapes program since 2010; she also coordinates the Co-Motion program for babies and toddlers.